auth0/docs/articles/api-auth/tutorials/adoption/implicit.md

 <%= include('./_about.md') %>

-The [Implicit grant](/api-auth/grant/implicit) is used by clients that are incapable of securely storing secrets, such as single-page JavaScript applications.
+The [Implicit grant](/api-auth/grant/implicit) is used by applications that are incapable of securely storing secrets, such as single-page JavaScript applications.
 This document describes the differences of this flow between the legacy and OIDC-conformant authentication pipelines.

 ## Authentication request